babel/website/docs/plugin-transform-modules-umd.md

 sidebar_label: transform-modules-umd
 ---

 This plugin transforms ES2015 modules to [UMD](https://github.com/umdjs/umd).
-The _syntax_ of Import/Export Statement (`import "./mod.js"`) are transformed to their UMD representation.
-Note that Babel is unaware of different resolution algorithms between implementations of ES2015 modules and UMD.
+Note that only the _syntax_ of import/export statements (`import "./mod.js"`) is transformed, as Babel is unaware of different resolution algorithms between implementations of ES2015 modules and UMD.

 :warning This plugin does not support dynamic import (`import('./lazy.js')`).